What was the Schlieffen Plan?

 How did stalemate begin?

--German generals decided to try and go around the enemy's lines as they couldn't break them
+-German generals decided to try and go around the enemy's lines as they couldn't break them on 12th October

 - the race to the sea began